oasysgames/oasys-pos-cli/README.md

-# oasys-staking-cli
+# oasys-pos-cli

-Command Line Tool for staking management of Oasys Blockchain.
+Command Line Tool for manage proof-of-stake of Oasys Blockchain.